 Risk Assessments Aren’t Just Prudent, They’re Federally Mandated

-The Department of Homeland Security (DHS) considers healthcare and the public sector to be Critical Infrastructure (CI).
-CI can be defined as an industry whose services are so vital that their incapacity or destruction would have a debilitating impact on the defense, social and/or economic stability and security of the United States.
+The Department of Homeland Security (DHS) considers healthcare and the public sector to be critical infrastructure.
+Critical infrastructure can be defined as an industry whose services are so vital that their incapacity or destruction would have a debilitating impact on the defense, social and/or economic stability and security of the United States.
 Therefore, the essential public services and functions of the industry require additional resources and attention concerning its security posture, facility by facility.